-Build or display the "sunflower" make of pattern blocks, and ask students how many of each type of block it uses.
+Build or display the "sunflower" made of Upscale Pattern Blocks, and ask students how many of each type of block it uses.
 (1 hexagon, 2 trapezoids, 3 rhombuses, 6 triangles.)
 These are the ingredients it takes to build a sunflower.